mkazuyuki/hauc/README.md

 Configure vSwitch, Physical NICs, Port groups, VMkernel NIC for iSCSI Initiator
 - Run *cf-esxi-phase1.pl* in subfolder *cf*.

-### Deploy [iSCSI Cluster](iSCSI-cluster.md) on both ESXi

-- Create VMs (iSCSI1 on ESXi#1, iSCSI2 on ESXi#2).
+### Creating VMs for iSCSI Cluster and vMA Cluster

-  The disk size of the iSCSI Target which will be an ESXi Datastore can be specified at the line of **my $iscsi_size	= "20G";** in *cf-iscsi-phase1.pl* in the subfolder *cf*.
+The disk size of the iSCSI Target which will be an ESXi Datastore for storing UC VMs can be specified at the line of **my $iscsi_size	= "20G";** in *cf-esxi-phase3.pl* in the subfolder *cf*.
   e.x.

 		my $iscsi_size	= "1024G";

-  Run *cf-iscsi-phase1.pl* in subfolder *cf*.
+- Run *cf-esxi-phase3.pl* in subfolder *cf*, then VMs of iSCSI1, iSCSI2, vMA1, vMA2 are created.

-- Boot VMs and install CentOS to them.
+- Boot all the VMs and install CentOS.

-  What needed is to select sda as *INSTALLATION DESTINATION* and setting *ROOT PASSWORD*.
+  What needed during the installation is to select *sda* as *INSTALLATION DESTINATION* and setting *ROOT PASSWORD*.

-- Configure the first network of VMs
+- Configure the first network of the VMs.

-  Open ESXi Host Client, open iSCSI VMs console and login to them, then run the below command to set IP address so that Windows client can access to the VMs.
+  Open two ESXi Host Client (https://172.31.255.2 and https://172.31.255.3), open the console of iSCSI and vMA VMs and login to them as root user, then run the below command to set IP address so that Windows client can access to the VMs.

   - on iSCSI1 console: